rokmohar/medusa-plugin-meilisearch/README.md

 ## Add search to Medusa NextJS starter

 You can find instructions on how to add search to a Medusa NextJS starter inside the [nextjs](nextjs) folder.

+## Acknowledgments

+This project builds upon the excellent foundation provided by [rokmohar/medusa-plugin-meilisearch](https://github.com/rokmohar/medusa-plugin-meilisearch).
+We extend our gratitude to the original author for creating such a robust and well-designed plugin.

+### Enhancements in This Fork

+This fork includes the following improvements over the original:

+- **Enhanced Product Indexing**: Added batch processing with configurable page sizes and robust error handling
+- **Improved Monitoring**: Detailed progress logging and performance metrics
+- **Flexible Configuration**: Customizable indexing options and error handling strategies
+- **Code Refactoring**: Extracted common logic into reusable utilities to reduce code duplication
+- **Better Documentation**: Comprehensive documentation for all new features

 ## Contributing